Cousin Criticizes House-Sitting Efforts: AITA for Standing Up?

 AITA for feeling unappreciated by my cousin's endless complaints after house-sitting and going above and beyond for her?

 Are you ready for some family drama?
-A Reddit user is questioning if they are in the wrong for not accepting their cousin's complaints after house-sitting.
+A Reddit user is questioning whether they are in the wrong for not accepting their cousin's complaints after house-sitting.

 [ADVERTISEMENT]

 The user went above and beyond, taking care of the house, dog, and even fixing a leaky faucet while their cousin was away.
-However, upon their return, the cousin nitpicked about trivial things like plant placement and grooming.
+However, upon their return, the cousin nitpicked trivial matters like plant placement and grooming.

 The community's response is swift and supportive, unanimously agreeing that the user is not the jerk in this scenario.
 They highlight the cousin's ungrateful behavior and lack of appreciation for the effort put into house-sitting.